ericmichael/smashing_the_stack_notes_windows/README.md

 ## Overwriting the return address

-`bad("aaaa")` this does not cause a problem, the string "aaaa" gets copied into the buffer where it fits nicely.
+`bad("AAAA")` this does not cause a problem, the string "AAAA" gets copied into the buffer where it fits nicely.

-`bad("aaaab")` this does not cause a big problem, the string "aaaab" gets copied into the buffer where it overwrites the null-terminator of the string with 'b'
+`bad("AAAAB")` this does not cause a big problem, the string "AAAAB" gets copied into the buffer where it overwrites the null-terminator of the string with 'B'

-`bad("aaaabcc")` causes a problem. the value of EBP on the stack is partially overridden by two "c".
+`bad("AAAABCC")` causes a problem. the value of EBP on the stack is partially overridden by two "C".

-`bad("aaaabcccc")` causes a problem. the value of EBP on the stack is completely overridden and has value 43434343 in hex. "c" is represented by 43 in hex.
+`bad("AAAABCCCC")` causes a problem. the value of EBP on the stack is completely overridden and has value 43434343 in hex.
+"C" is represented by 43 in hex.

-`bad("aaaabccccdddd")` causes a huge problem. the value of the return address is overwritten. that means when bad() finishes executing it will try to execute the code at memory location 44444444.
-44 is how you represent 'd' in hex.
+`bad("AAAABCCCCDDDD")` causes a huge problem. the value of the return address is overwritten. that means when bad() finishes executing it will try to execute the code at memory location 44444444.
+44 is how you represent 'D' in hex.

 ## Customizing the return address